nachocodoner/meteor/packages/random/README.md

 servers that don't have enough entropy to seed the cryptographically strong generator).

+You can configure the default length for generated IDs by passing a `length` option when creating a random generator: `new RandomGenerator({ length: 25 })`.
+This will affect the default length used by `Random.id()` when no length is specified.

 - `Random.id([n])` - Returns a unique identifier, such as `"Jjwjg6gouWLXhMGKW"`, that is
 likely to be unique in the whole world.
 The optional argument `n` specifies the length of the identifier in characters and defaults to 17.